 Stella pulled her whip tighter as she said, “No funny business.”

 Drew in turn removed throwing knives from his jacket and held them nonchalantly in front of him.
 “We might not be as famous as The Klev and Lom Duo, but I guarantee you that the Harding Siblings can take on two old geezers that have spent the past five years rotting in a prison cell.”

 Klev groaned as he held up his empty hands; Lom complied as well.
 Stella released her whip and chatted quietly with Drew.
 The former prisoners were silent as the Elevator descended through the Middle Zone, past the Market levels, and into the Lower Region.

 It was worse than Lom had thought.
-Even without a lot of light to see everything, he could still make out shapes of discarded metal and plastic that cluttered the floor.
+Even without much light to see everything, he could still make out shapes of discarded metal and plastic that cluttered the floor.
 Glass-less windows showed the empty interiors of dust-filled buildings.
-The smell of body odors and refuse filled thin stale air.
+The smell of body odors and refuse filled the stale air.